 Free Tuition Your First Two Years

-If you are a high school graduate, enrolling college for the first time and meet the eligibility criteria below, you may qualify for free tuition for your first two years at Southwestern College.
+If you are enrolling in college for the first time and meet the eligibility criteria below, you may qualify for free tuition for your first two years at Southwestern College.

-- Effective January 2020, DSPS students enrolled in less than full time (12+ units) may be eligible for the SWC Promise.
+- Enroll in a minimum of 12 for-credit units in each fall and spring terms (unless eligible DSPS accommodation).
+DSPS students enrolled in less than full time (12+ units) may be eligible for the SWC Promise.
 IMPORTANT: student must provide documentation from DSPS regarding enrollment level.
-This regulation does NOT apply to any enrollment or eligibility prior to the Spring 2020 semester.

 Support Services for Your Success

 Southwestern College offers a variety of services, including child care, the Jag Kitchen food pantry, learning communities, such as First-Year Experience (FYE), Umoja, Bayan and Puente, and the PowerStudy Program, which embeds tutors in certain classes.
 You can find out more information at the SWC Cares webpage.

 Contact us if you need help or have questions.

 8:00am - 6:30pm

 Friday - Sunday

 Note: Closed on legal and campus holidays